Macross Zero: Soundtrack

 Composed by Kuniaki Haishima, the OVA's soundtrack is orchestral with some tribal influences.
 One track, titled "VF-Zero", borrows a section of "Klendathu Drop" by Basil Poledouris, from the Starship Troopers soundtrack.
 The ending theme for episodes 1 and 5 is "Arkan" (which means "star" in the fictional Mayan language), performed by Holy Raz.
 "Life Song", the ending theme for episode 2, is by Yen Chang and Holy Raz.
 Yuuka Nanri performs the episode 3 ending theme "Yanyan".

 Two volumes of the soundtrack were released in Japan by Victor Entertainment.

 International release

-Due to a legal dispute over the distribution rights of the Macross franchise, involving Studio Nue and Big West against Harmony Gold, much of the Macross merchandise post 1999, including Macross Zero, have not received an international release.
-In 2024, Crunchyroll announced Macross Zero will receive a limited Blu-ray release in 2025.
+Due to a legal dispute over the distribution rights of the Macross franchise, involving Studio Nue and Big West against Harmony Gold, much of the Macross merchandise post 1999, including Macross Zero, had not received an international release.
+In September 2024, Crunchyroll announced Macross Zero will receive a limited Blu-ray release.
+It was released on April 15, 2025.

 OVA series notes

 Mao Nome's reminiscences have become part of the pre-Space War legendarium of the expanding Human and Zentradi exploration of the Galaxy.
 The events of the movie paint the story in the style of Tales of the South Pacific, romantic and beautiful in the time before the Zentradi nearly annihilated all life on Earth during one of the most cataclysmic battles of the War.
 The people of the galaxy know this story as 'Bird Human'.

 During the third Macross TV series, Macross Frontier, the 10th episode ("Legend of Zero") retells the events of the OVA series as Bird Human, a movie made in on one of the colony's city ships for the entertainment of the populace.
 The Four Romances: one completely doomed (Captain Nora and Captain Ivanov), one tragic (Dr. Aries Turner and Captain Roy Föcker - which led to his depression and incipient alcoholism only later broken by Claudia LaSalle), one impossible but real (Mao Nome's love of Shin Kudo), and one transcendental (Sara Nome and Lt.
 Shin Kudo) make for a story of mysticism, love, music, and courage.
 The adaptation stars Miranda Merin (the reigning Miss Macross Frontier) as Sara Nome and Ranka Lee as Mao Nome (after the original actress is injured in a car accident on the way to the filming location).
 Alto Saotome, the main protagonist of Frontier, is the stunt double for the actor playing Shin Kudo (as the actor does not do underwater scenes, as stated in his contract).
 Incidentally, the film's director bears a striking resemblance to series creator Shoji Kawamori.

 Later episodes explicitly state that Macross Frontier singer Sheryl Nome is the granddaughter of Dr. Mao Nome, and showed a photograph of a much older but still recognizable Mao with glasses, clearly now a venerable survivor of Space War I.